labs-js/turbo-git/README.md

 # Turbo Commit CLI

-CLI tool for use the [turbo-commit](/CONVENTION.md) convention easily.
+CLI tool originally thought for implement the [turbo-commit](/CONVENTION.md) convention easily.
+Now It's more than that..
+It's also a nice tuning for git commands without configuring anything.

 If you're a **turbo-developer**, you'll enjoy using a convention for GIT on your projects that ensure readability and understanding.
+You can also make a great improvement about how use git in the command line day by day.

-Wouldn't be great have a tool that make easier that every team member follows the same convention?
+Wouldn't be great have a tool that make easier implement all of this?

 ## Demo
 <img src="assets/demo.gif" width="600"/>

 ## Install

     npm install -g turbo-commit